mirumee/ariadne/docs/scalars.rst

 There aren't any checks to see if arguments passed to function are ``None`` because if that is the case, GraphQL server skips our parsing step altogether.

 When value is incorrect and either  ``ValueError`` and ``TypeError`` exceptions are raised, they are silenced and function raises custom ``ValueError`` instead.
 GraphQL server interprets this as sign that entered value is incorrect because it can't be transformed to internal representation, and returns automatically generated error message to the client.
-If we didn't swap the original exception, it's message would be included by the GraphQL at the end of generated message, possibly **leaking implementation details** to the client.
+If we didn't swap the original exception, it's message would be included by the GraphQL at the end of generated message, possibly **leaking application internals** to the client.

 On flip side, you can set custom error message on your exception.
 Raising ``ValueError("This is my custom error!")`` will result in following error message being returned by the server::